Routes of Circulation

-for the chance to be oxygenated and return the waste gases picked up along the way and then returned through the body’s blood vessels for the arrival trip back to the heart
+ROUTES OF CIRCULATION ANATOMYCirculatory blood flow is segregated into two basic divisions.
+There is the pulmonary circulation which is in fact complimented by the systemic circulations.
+Pulmonary circulation consists of those blood vessels which are responsible for the transportation of blood through the lungs for the chance to be oxygenated and return the waste gases picked up along the way and then returned through the body’s blood vessels for the arrival trip back to the heart.

-is part of the pulmonary circulation, included for its responsibility of blood expulsion.
-The pulmonary trunk and the pulmonary valve is also included in the pulmonary circulation as are the pulmonary arteries
+The right ventricle is part of the pulmonary circulation, included for its responsibility of blood expulsion.
+The pulmonary trunk and the pulmonary valve is also included in the pulmonary circulation as are the pulmonary arteries.

 The pulmonary arteries bring the blood which filled with waste gases to the lungs for a gaseous exchange.

-within the individual lungs are responsible for inducing the exchange of waste gases for oxygen.
-The oxygen rich blood is then transported back to the heart via the pulmonary veins
+The pulmonary capillaries within the individual lungs are responsible for inducing the exchange of waste gases for oxygen.
+The oxygen rich blood is then transported back to the heart via the pulmonary veins.

 ROUTES OF CIRCULATION DIAGRAM